azhirnov/FrameGraph/docs/Overview.md

 Warning: this is just an example, something may change, so see [tests](../tests/framegraph) or [samples](../samples/framegraph) for currently working code.

 ## Initialization
-The FrameGraph core doesn't support device initialization and window creation, so you must create it before creating FrameGraph instance.
+The FrameGraph doesn't support device initialization and window creation, so you must create it before creating FrameGraph instance.
 You can use [framework](../extensions/framework) for this.

 ```cpp
 #include "framework/Window/WindowGLFW.h"